Peach Crumb Snack Cake, an easy crumb cake recipe with fresh summer peaches and a surprise ingredient that makes this cake extra delicious!

 - In a medium bowl, combine 2 1/2 cups flour, baking powder, and salt.
 Set aside.

-- In a large bowl, beat together Duke's mayonnaise, granulated sugar, and vanilla with an electric mixer on medium speed until combined.
+- In a large bowl, beat together the mayonnaise, granulated sugar, and vanilla with an electric mixer on medium speed until combined.
 Add eggs and beat on low until combined.

 - While beating on low, add half the flour mixture to the large bowl, then half the milk, then the remaining flour, then milk.
 Pour batter into prepared pan.